CMSDASAtLPC/LongExerciseTopMass/README.md

 ## Browsing the content of a TFile

-The first step of the exercise consists in opening an input file stored in `/uscms_data/d3/ebouvier/CMS_DAS_FNAL/` and plotting the jet transverse momentum.
-Once you have written your own small Python script, you can compare it to the one named `controlPlots.py`.
+The first step of the exercise consists in opening an input file stored in `/eos/uscms/store/user/cmsdas/2016/LONG_EXERCISES/MtopFromEbPeak/` and plotting the jet transverse momentum.
+Once you have written your own small Python script, you can compare it to the one named `controlPlots.py`in the `familiarization` folder.

 ## Selecting events